COURSES ON HOLD - virus: Wednesday, April 1, 2020

 You can purchase the textbooks at the College of New Caledonia's bookstore, Books and Co. and Save-on-Foods.

-PAL/RPAL FIREARMS courses have nothing to with hunting.
-CORE courses and hunting courses are a provincial issue
+PAL / RPAL FIREARMS courses have NOTHING to do with HUNTING.
+CORE courses and hunting are a PROVINCIAL ISSUE.

 $150.00 PAL Non-Restricted Firearms Course - 8 hours plus written/practical exams